zzm634/typeorm-no-arp/README.md

     await metadataRepository.save(metadata);

     // done
-    console.log("Metadata is saved, and relation between metadata and photo is created in the database too");
+    console.log("Metadata is saved, and the relation between metadata and photo is created in the database too");

 }).catch(error => console.log(error));
 ```